 The ABCs of Immunotherapy — and What's in the Pipeline at Roswell Park

-Recently Roswell Park Cancer Institute launched the world’s first phase I clinical trial of a specific type of adoptive T cell therapy.
+Recently Roswell Park Comprehensive Cancer Center launched the world’s first phase I clinical trial of a specific type of adoptive T cell therapy.
 It marked the first time the Institute had produced a genetically engineered T cell therapy in-house in its Center for Immunotherapy (CFI).
 Learn more about immunotherapy innovation at Roswell Park in this final article of a three-part series.

 What is immunotherapy?
 In a nutshell, it’s a treatment designed to strengthen a patient’s own immune system so it can successfully fight disease.